Jan Myrdal: Later life

 In the early 2000s, Myrdal and Kessle moved from their longtime residence in Fagervik, near Mariefred, to Skinnskatteberg.
 A year after Kessle's death in 2007, Myrdal remarried with Mexico-born Andrea Gaytán Vega, 34 years his junior.
 They split in 2011, then reconciled, and finally divorced in 2018.
 Myrdal lived for some time with Gaytán Vega in Fagersta, but spent most of his later life in Varberg.

 In 1988, Myrdal had had to undergo open-heart surgery; the entire procedure was recorded and turned into an educational documentary shown on Swedish television and in schools.
 His health again deteriorated in the 2010s, when he was in his eighties.
 A near-death experience by sepsis is chronicled in A Second Reprieve (2019).

 In 2008, admirers of Myrdal created Jan Myrdal Society, a literary society that sought to support his writing and stimulate research into his and Kessle's work.
 Sponsored by Lasse Diding, a left-wing millionaire resident in Varberg, the Society helped move Myrdal himself and his 50,000-volume book collection to Varberg, where it established the Jan Myrdal Library, in which the author took up residence.
 However, the Society and Myrdal repeatedly clashed over various issues, political and financial.
+The Society also gives out the Lenin Award to a writer or filmmaker every year, which the first years also was called The Jan Myrdal Big Prize.

+In 2011 at the prize ceremony, Myrdal had this to say about our times: "Right now, it smells again like Europe 1914.
+The summer/autumn of 1914 therefore gives us excellent examples of precisely cultural worker behaviour.
+It’s not that strange.
+The ruling thoughts are the thoughts of the rulers, and it is we who become pipes through which the wind of power blows."

 Having ended his regular column in FiB/K in November 2019 at age 92, Myrdal was finally forced to cease writing due to ill health in 2020.